designforsf/brigade-matchmaker/docs/architecture.md

 ## Admin / Project CMS

-This component enables project leads to update project-related data, including the skills needed, learning opportunities, and civic interests.
+This component uses Django to update project-related data, including the skills needed, learning opportunities, and civic interests.
 This component is rendered by EmberJS and interacts with the JSON API.

 ---